Flat white, latte, cappuccino: the differences explained

 Latte

-The latte is the largest, sweetest, most popular milk drink in Western cafes.
+Latte is the largest, sweetest, most popular milk drink in Western cafés.
 Its length makes it the ideal drink to savor slowly.

 Popular